mdfranz/ollama-scripts/README.md

 # About

-These are instructions and scripts for using [ollamma](https://github.com/ollama/ollama) and installing various models from the [library](https://ollama.com/library)
+These are instructions and scripts for using [ollama](https://github.com/ollama/ollama) and installing various models from the [library](https://ollama.com/library)

 # GCE Instructions

+I've tested this on `T4` and `L4` instances

 ## Generic Bookworm (Debian 12)